-As I type this, I know of a good number of small business ideas with good prospects that have been dumped or about to be dumped because there’s no money to get started.
+As I type this, I know of a good number of small business ideas with good prospects that have been abandoned or about to be abandoned, because there’s no money to get started.

-This makes the whole idea of approaching your family for funding very discouraging most times.
+This makes the whole idea of approaching your family and friends for funding, very discouraging most times.

-But there’s no money and there’s no real hope of getting started.
+But out there, there’s no money and no real hope of getting started.